qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

 * if vertex B is reachable from vertex A, then the path from A to B is the single available path and it is optimal (shortest) on this graph

-To get the shortest path tree use the methods :func:`shortestTree` and :func:`dijkstra` of `QgsGraphAnalyzer <https://qgis.org/api/classQgsGraphAnalyzer.html>`_ class.
-It is recommended to use method :func:`dijkstra` because it works faster and uses memory more efficiently.
+To get the shortest path tree use the methods :meth:`shortestTree
+<qgis.analysis.QgsGraphAnalyzer.shortestTree>` and :meth:`dijkstra
+<qgis.analysis.QgsGraphAnalyzer.dijkstra>` of :class:`QgsGraphAnalyzer
+<qgis.analysis.QgsGraphAnalyzer>` class.
+It is recommended to use method
+:meth:`dijkstra <qgis.analysis.QgsGraphAnalyzer.dijkstra>` because it works
+faster and uses memory more efficiently.

+The :meth:`shortestTree <qgis.analysis.QgsGraphAnalyzer.shortestTree>` method
-The :func:`shortestTree` method is useful when you want to walk around the shortest path tree.
+is useful when you want to walk around the shortest path tree.
 It always creates a new graph object (QgsGraph) and accepts three variables: